kakopappa/android-socket.io-file-uploader/README.md

-android-socket.io-file-uploader
+Android socket.io file uploader sample code
 ===============================

-This is a test project I did some time back to upload a file from Android device via Socket.IO.
-Hope this will be usefull for someone else.
+This is test project I used in http://www.androidwebterminal.com/ to upload a file to NodeJS server via Android device.
+I thought of putting it in the github so it may help someone else.

 Android project requires reference to AndroidAsync project @ https://github.com/koush/AndroidAsync